Marutha Nattu Veeran: Plot

-Jeevagan, a brave young man is appointed as the high guard to protect princess Ratna and soon they both fall in love.
+Jeevagan, a brave young man is appointed as the high guard to protect princess Ratna and soon they fall in love.
 Meanwhile, the King's minister, Veera Kesha is secretly plotting with the Sultan, a known enemy of the throne.
 Veera Kesha frames Jeevagan as a traitor and turns the Kingdom against him.
 What sinister plan does the Sultan hold?
 Can Jeevagan prove his innocence and save his Kingdom?